huangli712/ACGui/docs/src/usage.md

 ---

-## Configure analytic continuation solver
+## Configure Analytic Continuation Solver

 * Select the `Solver` tab.
 * Customize the parameters for the chosen solver.